Cartiman/Allen-Bradley-MicroLogix-/README.md

 Allen-Bradley-MicroLogix-
 =========================
-This Source Code for Allen-Bradley Micrologic
+This Source Code for Allen-Bradley MicroLogic

-By program-plc.blogspot.com
+and more information, visit to program-plc.blogspot.com